berlinonline/Dat0r/README.md

 After generating the code we are now ready to make profit by using it. :)
 As shown in the above file tree, two concrete and two abstract classes have been generated from our definition.
-In order to get those classes autoloaded we will need to create a small autoload file for our example:
+In order to get those classes autoloaded we will need to create a small autoload file for our example.

+*autoload.php:*

 ```php
 <?php